An information criterion for detecting periodicities in functional time series: Trigonometric regression models

 \end{asp}

-Assumption \ref{k_cum_ass} is an extension of dependence condition for multivariate time series, which has been considered in \cite[Assumption 2.6.3]{brillinger2001time}.
-This dependence condition on $X_t(u)$ allows us to obtain bounds that hold with probability 1 for various statistics of interest, which will be used in deriving the consistency of the information criterion.
+Assumption \ref{k_cum_ass} is an extension of a dependence condition for multivariate time series, which has been considered in \citet[Assumption 2.6.3]{brillinger2001time}.
+It controls the dependence structure of the functional time series through the summability of higher-order cumulant kernels.
+This condition allows us to obtain almost sure bounds for various statistics of interest, which play a key role in establishing the consistency of the proposed information criterion.